Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: The multi-simplicial -construction

 where $\can: [C,\1][A,\1] \to [CA,\1]$ is the map (\ref{eqn:dualityCompIsoForTensorProds}).
 Therefore, the square in the proposition induces homotopy cartesian squares of $K$-theory and Grothendieck-Witt spaces with contractible lower left corner, by \cite[Theorem 1.6.4]{wald:spaces} and \cite[\S 4 Theorem 6]{myMV}.
 By Proposition \ref{prop:AddtyFib1}, we are done. \end{proof}

 In the proof of the space-level version (Proposition \ref{prop:SpaceKaroubiProto1}) of the algebraic Bott sequence (Theorem \ref{thm:PeriodicityExTriangle}), we will need the following lemma.

-\begin{lemma} Let $(F,\ffi):\scA \to \scB$ be a morphism of pointed pretriangulated dg categories with weak equivalences and duality.
+\begin{lemma} Let $(F,\ffi):\scA \to \scB$ be an exact dg form functor of pretriangulated dg categories with weak equivalences and duality.
 Suppose that $\frac{1}{2}\in \scA, \scB$ and that there are an exact pointed dg functor $G:\scB \to \scA$ (no compatibility with dualities required) and zig-zags of natural weak equivalences of pointed exact dg functors between $FG$ and $id_{\scB}$ and between $GF$ and $id_{\scA}$.
 Then for $n\geq 1$, the form functor $(F,\ffi)$ induces homotopy equivalences of pointed spaces

 \end{lemma}